6 min read

 Water

 Water the tree deeply the day it is planted.
-Keep in mind that soil can be saturated on top but still very dry just a few inches below the surface.
-The best time to plant trees would be during the dormant season because they will require much less watering.
-However, it is possible, especially with container grown trees, to plant during warmer times of year.
+Keep in mind that soil can be saturated on top but still dry just a few inches below the surface.
+The best time to plant trees is during the dormant season, because they will require much less watering.
+However, it is possible, especially with container-grown trees, to plant during warmer times of year.

 If a tree is planted during the growing season, it is important to water at planting and anytime additional water is needed.
 This usually means watering every couple of days for a few weeks and continuing to provide some supplemental watering throughout the first summer and fall.
 Depending on the size of the tree, it may take 10 to 20 gallons of water to sufficiently water the tree at planting.
-A good rule of thumb is to use two gallons of water for each inch of trunk diameter (near ground level).
-For example, a five inch diameter tree would need 10 gallons every couple of days and decreasing frequency and increasing volume over time.
+A good rule of thumb is to use 2 gallons of water for every 1 inch of trunk diameter (near ground level).
+For example, a 5-inch diameter tree would need 10 gallons every couple of days, decreasing frequency and increasing volume over time.

 Mulch

 Mulch is important to keep the soil cool, conserve moisture, and will aid in weed management.
 Materials such as pine straw or pine bark make excellent mulches, but other materials can be used as well.
 The mulch should be spread about four times the diameter of the root ball.
-For large trees, this can be six to eight feet from the tree, and a four-foot mulch diameter should be a minimum for young trees.
-The mulch layer should be no more than one inch deep over the root ball, but two to three inches from the edge of the root ball and beyond.
-At the trunk, the mulch layer should be very thin and should never be piled up against the trunk as this can cause various diseases.
+For large trees, this can be 6 to 8 feet from the tree.
+For young trees, a 4-foot mulch diameter should be a minimum.
+The mulch layer should be no more than 1 inch deep over the root ball, but 2 to 3 inches from the edge of the root ball and beyond.
+At the trunk, the mulch layer should be thin and should never be piled up against the trunk, as this can cause various diseases.
 Managing weeds and mulching around the tree will greatly increase the growth of the tree and eliminate the need for mowing or string trimming around the tree trunk.
-Again, do not use a string trimmer around the trunk of the tree.
+Do not use a string trimmer around the trunk of the tree.

 Staking

-Most of the time container grown and balled and burlapped trees do not need staking.
+Most of the time, container-grown and balled and burlapped trees do not need staking.
 However, pay attention to the trees.
 If tree stability is a problem, then staking is encouraged.
 Do not drive a stake on top of the root system or even into the freshly dug planting hole.
-Drive a stake or stakes in the harder ground outside of the planting hole.
-Feed string or wire through a piece of old water hose to protect the tree from being girdled from the staking materials.
+Drive a stake or stakes into the harder ground outside of the planting hole.
+Feed string or wire through a piece of old garden hose to protect the tree from being girdled from the staking materials.
 Leave the tree staked for no more than one growing season.
 It is also a good idea to check the tree periodically to make sure the staked tree is growing properly and the stakes or staking materials are not causing any problems.

 Other Maintenance